CharlesOkechukwu/alx-low_level_programming/0x00-hello_world/README.md

 5-printf.c prints a string with printf
-6-size.c prints sizes of data types in 32 bit 100-intel diesplays assembly file in intel version
+6-size.c prints sizes of data types in 32 bit 100-intel diesplays assembly file in intel version 101-quote.c prints a text without printf or any puts type of function